vitalets/playwright-bdd/docs/writing-steps/playwright-style.md

 > Usually step functions are async, but it is not required

-?> Calling `const { Given, When, Then } = createBdd()` at the top of each step file is totally ok, because it returns lightweight wrappers without heavy operations
+?> Calling `const { Given, When, Then } = createBdd()` at the top of each step file is normal, because it returns lightweight wrappers without heavy operations

 ## Fixtures
 To use [fixtures](https://playwright.dev/docs/test-fixtures#with-fixtures) in step definitions: